-Mrs. Newsom, through counsel, objected to the foreclosure action.
-She filed a motion pursuant to Maryland Rule 14-211 to dismiss the foreclosure action.
+Mrs. Newsom, through counsel, filed a motion pursuant to Maryland Rule 14-211 to dismiss the foreclosure action.
 She also filed a separate suit (which is the subject of this appeal) against Capital One and Brock & Scott, alleging violations of the Maryland Consumer Debt Collection Act ("MCDCA"), Maryland Code, Commercial Law Article ("CL"), §§ 14-201 et seq.; and the Maryland Mortgage Fraud Protection Act, Maryland Code, Real Property Article ("RP"), §§ 7-401 et seq.
-Capital One eventually entered into a settlement with Mrs. Newsom that terminated the foreclosure proceeding, and resulted in Capital One being dismissed as a defendant in this case.
+Capital One eventually entered into a settlement with Mrs. Newsom that terminated the foreclosure proceeding and resulted in Capital One being dismissed as a defendant in this case.